Zero Emission Bus Project

 Phase 1: Electric Buses and Ragged Lake Transit Centre Expansion

-In May 2022, the Halifax Regional Council approved the award to the vendor, Nova Bus Limited., for purchasing up to 60 40-ft battery electric buses and chargers.
-The buses will be similar to the Nova Bus vehicles currently used by Halifax Transit, but will have an electric motor instead of diesel, and will also include permanent Operator safety shields.
+In May 2022, Halifax Regional Council authorized the purchasing of up to 60 40-foot battery electric buses and chargers from Nova Bus Limited.
+The buses are similar to the Nova Bus vehicles currently used by Halifax Transit, but will have an electric motor instead of diesel.

 A photo of Halifax Transit’s pilot electric bus parked outside a bus garage.
 The bus is white on the front, like other Halifax Transit buses, but is wrapped in a special design on the back and sides.
 The design includes drawings of lighthouses, buses, ferries, the Citadel Hill clock tower, the Wave statue, seagulls, whales, lighting bolts, and more all connected by lines hinting at electric cables.

-Halifax Transit's first pilot electric bus, arriving in Dec.
+Halifax Transit's first pilot electric bus, which arrived in Dec.
 2023

-The first pilot electric bus is arriving in December 2023, and will initially be used for training, road testing, and public engagement activities.
-The remaining 59 buses will be arriving over the coming year, with the full fleet anticipated to arrive by the end of 2024.
+The first electric bus arrived in December 2023 and is currently being used for training, road testing, and public engagement activities.
+The remaining 59 buses will arrive over the coming year, with the full fleet anticipated to arrive by the end of 2024.

-Phase 1 of the Ragged Lake Transit Centre expansion began in June 2023 and is expected to be completed in fall 2024.
+Construction of the Ragged Lake Transit Centre expansion began in June 2023 and is expected to be completed in late 2024.
 The new expansion will include space for electric bus storage and charging equipment.

 Phase 2: Burnside Transit Centre Eco-Rebuild

 Funding is now in place for the planning and design phase of the project.
-The province is providing $7.1 million, the federal government is investing $6.5 million, and Halifax Regional Municipality is contributing $7.1 million.
+The province is contributing $7.1 million, the federal government is providing $6.5 million, and Halifax Regional Municipality is investing $7.1 million.

-The new transit centre is expected to be completed by 2028.
+The new transit centre is expected to be complete by 2028.

 Frequently Asked Questions